 BodyRight – A Sexual Violence Awareness and Prevention Programme for Young People

 BodyRight was developed by the Dublin Rape Crisis Centre with input from young people.
-Its purpose is to raise awareness about and to prevent sexual violence.
-To date, over 400 teachers, guidance counsellors, youth workers, chaplains and others who work with young people have been trained to deliver BodyRight in a wide range of settings.
+Its purpose is to raise awareness of and to prevent sexual violence.
+To date, over 500 teachers, guidance counsellors, youth workers, chaplains and others who work with young people have been trained to deliver BodyRight in a wide range of settings.

 BodyRight aims to increase awareness of the importance of respecting others; to allow young people to develop an understanding of what behaviours constitute sexual violence, harassment and sexualised bullying; to provide information on the law and to give young people a chance to consider and understand the meaning of consent to a sexual act.